-Vermont products liability attorneys John Maley and Christopher Maley have a long history of representing consumers injured or killed by defective products.
+Vermont products liability attorney Christopher Maley represents consumers injured or killed by defective products.

 Products liability cases are extremely complex and, therefore, require attorneys with skill and experience in that area.
-As product liability lawyers John and Chris work closely with some of the most knowledgeable and renowned technical experts in the country and have a proven track record of significant recoveries on behalf of those injured by defective or unreasonably dangerous products.
+As a product liability lawyer Chris works closely with some of the most knowledgeable and renowned technical experts in the country and have a proven track record of significant recoveries on behalf of those injured by defective or unreasonably dangerous products.

-If you or your loved one has suffered a personal injury or wrongful death as a result of a defective product or unreasonably dangerous product, feel free to email John or Chris, or call collect at (802) 489-5258 for a free initial consultation and case evaluation.
+If you or your loved one has suffered a personal injury or wrongful death as a result of a defective product or unreasonably dangerous product, feel free to email Chris or call collect at (802) 489-5258 for a free initial consultation and case evaluation.

 Vermont Law Pertaining To Products Liability